Skip to content

 from interlock import CircuitBreaker

-from interlock.otel import OTelEventListener
+from interlock.integrations.otel import OTelEventListener

 breaker = CircuitBreaker(name='payments', listener=OTelEventListener())